akarazhev/ai-driven-development-101/doc/course/04-setup-context7/README.md

-# 04. Optional: Enhanced Context with contex 7
+# 04. Optional: Enhanced Context with Context7

 > **This chapter is optional**.
 Cursor's built-in context is sufficient for most use cases.
 Only proceed if you need
 > enhanced context management for large codebases or specific workflows.

-This chapter covers setting up contex 7, an optional tool that can enhance context management in Cursor.
+This chapter covers setting up Context7, an optional tool that can enhance context management in Cursor.
 If you're just starting, you can skip this chapter and return to it later if needed.

 ## Learning objectives

-- Understand when contex 7 might be useful
+- Understand when Context7 might be useful
-- Install and configure contex 7 (if needed)
+- Install and configure Context7 (if needed)
 - Integrate with Cursor workflows
 - Apply safe configuration practices